CPS Test

 How to Use This Tool:

-Pick the run length and goal before starting so each attempt has a clear comparison point.
+Set the run conditions before pressing the target so the result has a fair comparison point.

 - Choose